This post may contain affiliate links. Please read our disclosure policy.

 Directions

-• Coat the filets on both sides with the flour and shake off excess
+• Coat the filets on both sides with the flour and shake off excess.
+Then, place on a sheet pan and refrigerate 15-20 minutes.

-• Add 2 tbsp clarified butter and once bubbling add 2 filets of the fish giving it a lil shake so they don’t stick.
+• Add 2 tbsp of clarified butter and once bubbling, add 2 filets of the fish giving it a lil shake so they don’t stick.
 Cook for 2-2.5 min on medium high per side.
-Wipe off the pan and repeat with the other 2 filets
+Then, wipe off the pan and repeat with the other 2 filets.

 • Continue browning for another 3-5 min until fully golden.
-Turn heat off, add in tamari and a tiny squeeze of lemon
+Then, turn the heat off, add in tamari and a tiny squeeze of lemon.

 Nutrition information is automatically calculated, so should only be used as an approximation.